theoccultcorner/GPT-Twilio-Form/README.md

 # Twilio-Contact Form

-AI relays SMS text messages from from your Website form
+A.I. relays SMS text messages from your Website form

 # Installation
 To install this project, clone the repository from GitHub: